 In solid rocket motors the burn rate and its dependence on the gas dynamic ballistics is a critical variable for a number of reasons.
 First, the burn rate and grain surface area determine the propellant flow rate and, as a result, the motor thrust.
 Second, how the burn rate is changed by the local pressure and flow near the burning surface is an important factor in preventing combustion instabilities.
 The burn rate is a function of the properties of the solid components and their mass fractions, enthalpies of phase change, chemical reaction mechanism, flame structures, heat transfer mechanisms, and internal ballistic gas dynamics.
-Specifically, the most important parameters are the AP mass fraction and the AP particle sizes [1].
-An extensive set of experiments varying the particle size and concentration of AP on the burning rate was performed by Bastress [2].
+Specifically, the most important parameters are the AP mass fraction and the AP particle sizes.
+An extensive set of experiments varying the particle size and concentration of AP on the burning rate was performed by Bastress [1].
 While there have been numerous experimental measurements of SCP burn rates, many of the details of the combustion and detailed solid-fluid interaction remain unknown.

-One of the confounding issues is the complex combustion mechanism.
-In addition to being an oxidizer, pure AP can support a self deflagration wave, for which the burn rates have been measured [3-7].
-On the other hand, the fuel/binders cannot act as a monopropellant, rather, heat transfer from the gas-phase reactions causes the long polymer chains of the binder to pyrolyze and sublimate into mainly shorter chain hydrocarbons.
-When AP particles are suspended in a matrix of binder such as HTPB or polybutadiene acrylonitrile (PBAN) the resulting flame structure is complex and unsteady, which makes the experimental burn rate measurement challenging.
-Despite this, a substantial amount of of historical data has been gathered over the past several decades [8, 9].
-The two most common methods for measuring the burn rate are with break-wires [10] or optically [9, 11-14].
-Experimental investigation of sandwich structures has made it possible to distill the binder/oxidizer interactions in a simple yet nontrivial SCP geometry.
-For instance, the burn rates have been measured in a composite structure made of a single layer of binder sandwiched between two layers of pure AP [4, 15, 16].
+One of the confounding issues in the complex combustion mechanism.
+In addition to being an oxidizer, pure AP can support a self deflagration wave, for which the burn rates have been measured [2-6].
+On the other hand, the fuel/binders cannot act as a monopropellant, rather, heat transfer from the gas-phase reactions causes the long polymer chains of the binder to pyrolyze and sublimation into mainly shorter chain hydrocarbons.
+When AP particles are suspended in a matrix of binder such as HTPB or polybutadiene acrylonitrile (PBAN) the resulting flame structure is complex and is unsteady, which makes the experimental burn rate measurement challenging.
+Despite this, a substantial amount of of historical data has been gathered over the past several decades [7, 8].
+The two most common methods for measuring the burn rate are with break-wires [9] or optically [8, 10-13].
+To find more reliable burn rates for the AP/binder interface simplified experiments were performed, specifically sandwiched composites.
+For instance, the burn rates have been measured in a composite structure made of a single layer of binder sandwiched between two layers of pure AP [3, 14, 15].
 These data can be used to validate numerical burn rate models.